-A plugin I've been using a lot since many years is the "CSVUserlistBrowser" (CSVUB) of Henry DF8RY.
-CSVUB is a Windows application, to manage numerous databases (or lists) of radio frequencies of long, medium, short and WFM broadcasting stations.
+A software I've been using a lot since many years is the "CSVUserlistBrowser" (CSVUB) of radiomateur Henry (DF8RY).
+CSVUB is a Windows application that interfaces to SDR#, to manage numerous databases (or lists) of radio frequencies of long, medium, short and WFM broadcasting stations.
 It displays the lists in the following formats: AOKI, EIBI, HFCC, FMSCAN, numeric stations, "ITU monitoring", ClassAxe (for NDB), etc. etc. as well as Personal Userlists.